IMPORTANT INSTRUCTIONS:

 • PAY STUBS for the past SEVEN MONTHS.

 If you do not have ALL of your pay stubs, you will need to get them from your payroll/HR department.
+If you are married, you must provide income evidence for both spouses, even if one spouse is not filing.

 You must update pay stubs until the date of your filing.